 teacher training in arts and crafts

-stipend from the German national fund for the specially gifted; studies under Prof. Berger and Prof. Kranz
+stipend from the German national fund for the specially gifted; studies under Prof. Berger and Prof. Krantz

 since 1946 countless exhibitions in Germany and abroad (see below)